Adrift Driftwood Art

 Impressionist style landscapes, seascapes and flowers in oils on canvasses ranging from small to very large.

-Katy Eccles is a botanical casting artist based in Fife.
-She preserves the delicate imprint of flowers and foliage in plaster to create botanical casts in various sizes and finishes.
+Katy Eccles is a botanical casting artist based in Edinburgh.
+She preserves the imprint of flowers and foliage in plaster to create bespoke artworks capturing the ephemeral seasons in nature.

 Interesting and unusually shaped gemstones are combined with formed and textured silver to create Statement Pieces.
-A new collection Concertina, is made using the technique of metal corrugation.
+Recent work is made using the technique of metal corrugation.

 The Royal Burgh of Pittenweem Arts Festival